Pale Ale à l'orange

 Helping people take training is a wonderful thing.
 Not only do you help improve their quality of life, but training is proven to boost self-confidence and self-esteem.

-This pale ale was brewed with fresh blood orange juice (in the boiling phase).
+This pale ale was brewed with fresh orange juice (in the boiling phase).
 The zest was added during cold hopping.

-Fun Fact: The blood oranges were zested and squeezed by hand because the squeezing machine broke down after about 10 oranges…
+Fun Fact: The oranges were zested and squeezed by hand because the squeezing machine broke down after about 10 oranges…

 How to store your Zytho?